slatedocs/slate/source/index.html.md

 incentive rewards, or as a part of creating competition between users and teams.

-All attributes concerning the user, screening, challenges and more are accessible through a standard webservice API calls which responds with JSON data structures.
+All attributes concerning the user, screening, challenges and more are accessible through standard webservice API calls which responds with JSON data structures.

-As an Optisom Platform Partner, you should have been provided with an email login and a password to your Optisom Sleep Health API Service, which we'll refer to as "the API Service" going forward.
+As an Optisom Platform Partner, you should have been provided with an email login and a password to your Optisom Sleep Health API Service, which we'll refer to as "the Optisom Service" going forward.
 If you do not have the email or password, please contact Partner Support at <partnersupport@optisom.com>.
-This login information is used to retrieve information that populates the headers for subsequent calls to the API Service.
+This information is used to obtain authentication credentials for the Optisom Service.

 # Authentication

 ## Authentication Headers Format

-The authentication information should be included by the clinet in the headers of each request.
+Authentication information is required for every request.
+This information should be placed in the headers of each request by the client.
 The headers follow the RFC 6750 Bearer Token format:

 ```
   Access-Token: Jap0KPYbYrdbs7fuPfcN2g